How to integrate AI with HubSpot: A complete 2026 guide

 -

-Standardizing data: If your data is a bit messy, like having various spellings for country names ("USA," "United States"), you can use a Breeze workflow to clean it up and keep your property values consistent.
+Standardizing data: If your data needs organizing, like having various spellings for country names ("USA," "United States"), you can use a Breeze workflow to clean it up and keep your property values consistent.

 Option 2: Integrating external AI models like OpenAI

-If Breeze feels a bit too boxed in, the next step is a more hands-on, DIY approach.
-This involves connecting HubSpot to more powerful external AI models, like the ones from OpenAI.
+If you have specific needs that go beyond native features, the next step is a more hands-on approach.
+This involves connecting HubSpot to external AI models, like the ones from OpenAI.

 Using the official HubSpot OpenAI integration